paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (1) The Secretary (with the concurrence of the agency concerned) may assign a member of the Service to any position classified under [section 3981 of this title](./chapter-052-foreign-service.md#section-3981) in which that member is eligible to serve (other than as chief of mission or ambassador at large), and may assign a member from one such position to another such position as the needs of the Service may require.

-(2) In making assignments under paragraph (1), the Secretary shall assure that a member of the Service is not assigned to or prohibited from being assigned to a position at a post in a particular geographic area on the basis of the race, ethnicity, or religion of that member.
+(2) In making assignments under paragraph (1), the Secretary shall assure that a member of the Service is not assigned to or prohibited from being assigned to a position at a post in a particular geographic area, or domestically, in a position working on issues relating to a particular country or geographic area, on the basis of the race, ethnicity, or religion of that member.

 **(b) Filling of positions by members of Service; employment of members of State Department and other agencies** Positions designated as Foreign Service positions normally shall be filled by the assignment of members of the Service to those positions.
 Subject to that limitation—